HolmesBryant/wijit-form/README.md

 		component.setAttribute('fetch-options', options);
 	</script>

-### Form Reset ###
+### Reset Form ###

-By default, the form will reset on submission, if you do not want the form to reset, add the "reset" attribute with a value of "false".
+By default, the form will reset on submission, if you do not want the form to reset, add the "reset-form" attribute with a value of "false".

+	<wijit-form reset-form="false">...</wijit-form>

+### Custom CSS ###

+By default, the component styles the form and fields with it's own default css styles.
+If you wish to use your own styles, add this attribute.
+You may give the attribute a value of "true", or you may omit the value.

-	<wijit-form reset="false">...</wijit-form>
+	<wijit-form custom-css>...</wijit-form>

 ## Attributes ##